dabcoder/kubectl-idelete/README.md

 ### Disclaimer

 This is a kubectl plugin that has not been tested in production nor even in a staging environment, currently in development.
+Mostly an exercise in writing a kubectl plugin for the first time.

-Safely delete some Kubernetes resources with a prompt to confirm.
+Aim: Safely delete some Kubernetes resources with a prompt to confirm.

-Note: currently supports `deployments` and `statefulsets` only.
+Note: currently supports `deployments` and `statefulsets` as resources only.

 ### Install